 How much does it snow during Winter in the Everest region?

 Everest region is already a very cold region.
 But during winter it usually starts snowing from late December but it doesn’t mean you can’t trek during this time.
 It doesn’t snow every day but it is more chilly than any other season.
 The trails may be covered with snow but with the proper guidance and assistance, you can successfully trek to the iconic Everest Base Camp.
-You need to be extra cautious during packing for Everest Base Camp trek, you need extra warmer closes and gear.
+You need to be extra cautious during packing for the Everest Base Camp trek, you need extra warmer clothes and gear.

 Which is the best season to avoid altitude sickness during the Everest Base Camp trek?